 Verify which Event Rules consume most resources using the ProfilerLog

 In the ProfilerLog you find under C:\GpsGateServer\ProfilerLog one new log file is created each day which writes down performance statistics about the server.
-There is a % which tells you how much resources an individual feature or operation consumes.
-You can for example see which live event rule in which applicaiton is a performance eater.
+There is a % that tells you how many resources an individual feature or operation consumes.
+You can for example see which live event rule in which application is a performance eater.

-You also find a list under CommandNotifier which users receives most email and SMS notifications.
-If there are to many you might want to switch to an event report, or make the event rule less sensitive, see example about "Avoid to many speeding alarms" above
+You also find a list under CommandNotifier which users receive the most email and SMS notifications.
+If there are too many, you might want to switch to an event report or make the event rule less sensitive (see the example about avoiding too many speeding alarms above).

 Control email and SMS usage

 Spam block prevents a faulty event rule to send too many emails or SMS messages to one single recipient.
 Learn how to use it here.

 You can also set an SMS and/or Email Quota per application.
 Read more about this here.

 If you have a multi-core on-site server you can apply the below settings to improve performance.
 Read how to set it up here.